Jochen Rindt Memorial Trophy

 - Brabham BT36 [5 'B'] (Peter Westbury): A second BT36 sold by Peter Westbury in early 1972, but borrowed back so he could race it at Thruxton in early April.
 It used the same identity as his BT36/5 which had already been sold.
 After the race, he handed the car back, and it was reportedly shipped to Argentina.
 The two cars had different Arch Motors numbers and any modern claimant to this identity will be identifiable from that number.

-- Brabham BT36 (Graham Hill): New to Rondel Racing for Tim Schenken to race in F2 in 1971.
+- Brabham BT36 (Graham Hill): New to a new team, Rondel Racing, run by ex-MRD F1 chief mechanic Ron Dennis and ex-MRD F1 and Indy mechanic Neil Trundle, for Tim Schenken to race in F2 in 1971.
 Sold to dealer Bobby Howlings, and used by him in libre racing in March 1972.
 Then sold to Tate of Leeds (Racing) for Malcolm Wayne to race in Formula Atlantic, but leased to Graham Hill to use in the early F2 races at Thruxton and Hockenheim before his BT38 was delivered.
 Sold back to Howlings in May 1972, then to Arthur Moore for libre, but crashed on his debut.
-For Moore in libre again in 1973, then unknown for two years before Howlings (yet again) raced it in Shellsport G8 in early 1976, fitted with a Cosworth FVC.
+For Moore in libre again in 1973 with a Cosworth FVA engine, and in 1974 with a 1800cc Cosworth FVC.
+Then unknown for nearly two years before Howlings (yet again) raced it in Shellsport G8 in early 1976, again fitted with a 1800cc Cosworth FVC.
 To John Tait and used in Shellsport G8 in 1976 and 1977.
 To Eddy D'Hoe in Belgium in 1978, and hillclimbed with an FVA engine.
 To Regis Jumez 1980, and used in French hillclimbs.
-Later via Howlings (!) in 1984 to collector Anthony Mayman, then via John Harper and Ted Walker to Peter Williams in 1989.
-To Andrew Fellowes 2002, then to Ian Rimmer in 2009.
+Later back via Howlings, who may have taken it back when he sold Jumez a Chevron B48, in 1984 to collector Anthony Mayman, then via John Harper and Ted Walker to Peter Williams in 1989.
+To Andrew Fellowes (Benowa, Queensland, Australia) 2002, then to Ian Rimmer in 2009.
+Sold by Rimmer to a customer of Damon Milnes in 2020, then sold again by Milnes to Leif Bosson (Helsingborg, Sweden) in 2022.

 - Brabham BT38 (Jean-Pierre Jaussaud): New to the French ASCA team, and first seen when driven by Jean-Pierre Jaussaud at Thruxton on Easter Monday 1972.
 Jaussaud won at Hockenheim in this car in mid-April, and finished second at the same venue in June.
 The car was heavily damaged at Rouen on 25 June, in an incident with Henri Pescarolo's Brabham, and it was replaced with "a new chassis".
 This damaged chassis may be the basis of the "ex-Potocki" car that Michel Lateste later had in French hillclimbs.

 - March 722 (Jean-Pierre Jarier): New to Ecurie Shell-Arnold for F2 in 1972, and raced by Jean-Pierre Jarier, Jean-Pierre Beltoise, and José Dolhem.
 Sold to Yves Courage for 1973, and raced by him in French hillclimbs with a 1798cc Cosworth BDE.
 To Roland Davril for 1974, but his season was ended early when his engine injected a stone.
 To Robert Lucet for 1975, now equipped with a 1930cc BDE, and retained by him for 1976, and for 1977, when it was described as a March 742/752.
 Retained again for 1978, but now in the 1600cc class with a Cosworth engine.
-Advertised in October 1978.
-Subsequent history unknown.
+It was sold to Marcel Perriot for 1979, then to Patrick Tibonnet 1982, then Bernard Pourchet 1984, then Charles Gnaedinger 1998.
+Gnaedinger sold it via Grand Prix Classics to Denis Maynard, and it then passed via Grand Prix Classics again to Bill Morris in 2001.
+Then unknown until sold by George Grigoriev (San Diego, CA) to Ray Stubber in September 2011.
+Sold by Stubber to Angelo Orloff (Western Australia) in November 2015.

 - McLaren M21 [M21-72-01] (Jody Scheckter): New for Jody Scheckter to race in the 1972 F2 series as a works Bruce McLaren Motor Racing entry (won at Crystal Palace in May).
 Sold to Yves Martin (Rennes, France) and used in French hillclimbs during 1973 and 1974.
 Crashed heavily at Montgueux in September 1974.
 Rebuilt during 1975 with new bodywork and entered for Gilles Péquegnot as the Guépard in the last few months of the 1975 season.
 Sold to Didier Bonnet (Besançon, France) for 1976, and fitted with a 1600cc engine.
 The later history of this car is unknown.
 Note that the three cars restored in the 1990s are all believed to be Trojan-built cars, and none are the ex-Scheckter car.